 Is there any research that shows this new calendar will really have an impact on student achievement?

 There is extensive research about the benefits of teacher collaboration and PLCs.
 School districts around the country and around the state have implemented similar calendars and seen good results.

 Why can't teachers do this kind of work after school?

 District administrators reviewed a number of calendar options, including calendars providing time for after-school collaboration.
 However, that option was not selected because teachers already have many after-school obligations such as staff meetings, meetings with students and parents, extra-curricular activities, department meetings and more.
 These conflicts and commitments would make it impossible for teachers to work together on a consistent basis.

 Aren't students going to lose valuable instruction time with the new calendar?
 Wouldn't students be better off just spending more time in school?

 Research shows an effective teacher has the greatest impact on student achievement.
-The goal of this new calendar, along with the accompanying staff development plan, is to make our teachers more effective in the classroom by providing them with the tools, resources and support they need to be successful.
+The goal of Late Start Mondays, along with the accompanying staff development plan, is to make our teachers more effective in the classroom by providing them with the tools, resources and support they need to be successful.
 Research shows that professional development is most effective when it is provided in an ongoing and sustained manner rather than sporadic such as teachers attending conferences or classes.
 For professional development to have a positive impact in the classroom, it must be embedded in the teacher's day-to-day job responsibilities, tied to the goals set by the school and the district, and focused on results.